 Corporate yoga or workplace yoga is becoming increasingly common.
 This type of yoga is done in the workplace during the workday.
 Most of the time, individuals can choose to opt-in either some or all of the time when corporate yoga classes are offered.

-To facilitate a corporate yoga program at your company, you must have a space where yoga can be practiced, and you must hire a corporate yoga instructor who can come in to perform class instruction on a regular or one-off basis.
+To facilitate a corporate yoga program at your company, you must have space where yoga can be practiced, and you must hire a corporate yoga instructor who can deliver class instruction on a regular or one-off basis.
 Be sure that all employees are aware of when and where office yoga classes will be held so that they can plan their work ahead and have the right clothes to participate.

 Why Do Corporate Yoga?